thiagofsr97/APA/README.md

 # APA
 APA activity.
-Implementation of sorting methods: Selection Sort, Insertion Sort, Quick Sort and Merge Sort.
+Implementation of sorting methods: Selection Sort, Insertion Sort, Quick Sort, Merge Sort and Heap Sort.

 # How to use it!